khearts777/indomeagency/README.md

 <p>
-Perfect for nature lovers and thrill seekers.
+Perfect for: Nature lovers and thrill seekers.
 </p>